There is only one God.

 Idols cannot sustain us

 Some people have an idol (false god), and it’s their job, because it brings them the most joy in life.
 Some people have an idol and it’s their family, because they serve their family over everything else, including God.
 Some people have an idol and it’s food, because it is their primary source of comfort, rather than God.
-These are all good things that God has given us, but they are considered idols whenever they become the primary source of life and joy in our lives over God.
+These are all good things that God has given us, but they are considered idols whenever they become the primary source or even compete as a source of life and joy in our lives over God.